You have probably heard about PSA if you’re over 40 years or starting to worry about your prostate health.

 - Enjoy better bladder control and urine flow

 What is a PSA test?

 A PSA test is a measure of PSA levels in the blood.
-This enzyme can be found in the blood and the semen.
+We can find this enzyme in the blood and semen.
 In the sperm, it performs the functions described above.

 In the majority of cases, it should be evaluated along with other biomarkers.

 In the blood, PSA levels can be either free or bound to other molecules.
 That’s why one suitable measure is the free/total PSA ratio.

 The PSA synthesis is deeply involved with androgens.
 Testosterone regulates the gene that encodes PSA proteins.